pc2/stream-fpga/README.md

 Depending on the use case you may want to change certain lines in the
 Makefile:

 1. Check the location of the used compilers (A C++ compiler and the aoc/aocl)
 2. Update the board name in the Makefile or give the new board name as an argument to make.
 3. Set the used data type using the STREAM_TYPE variable and the number the for loops in the kernels should be unrolled with UNROLL_COUNT.
+4. Set the OpenCL specific flags PLATFORM_ID and DEVICE_ID to the use the desired FPGA device.
+For more information look into the `stream_fpga.cpp`
-4. Build the host program or the kernels by using the available build targets.
+5. Build the host program or the kernels by using the available build targets.

 For more detailed information about the available build targets call: